Hunter Renfrow Player Prop Bets for NFL Week 6 | Las Vegas vs. Denver 10/17/2021

 Hunter Renfrow Player Prop Bets for NFL Week 6 - Las Vegas vs. Denver

-Before placing any bets on Hunter Renfrow's player prop bets for Sunday's game, which starts at 4:25 PM ET on CBS, here are some key stats and trends to know.
-Renfrow's Las Vegas Raiders (3-2) and the Denver Broncos (3-2) square off in a Week 6 matchup between AFC West opponents at Empower Field at Mile High.
+Bookmakers have posted player prop betting options for Hunter Renfrow ahead of his next NFL game on Sunday at 4:25 PM ET airing on CBS.
+Renfrow's Las Vegas Raiders (3-2) and the Denver Broncos (3-2) play in a Week 6 matchup between AFC West opponents at Empower Field at Mile High.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.